-B. Pre-Tax Contribution and/or Roth Contribution Limits.
+B. Elective Contribution Limits.

 General Dollar Limit.
-Federal law limits the amount of the Pre-Tax Contributions and/or Roth Contributions you may make to the Plan and to all other 403(b) plans and 401(k) plans in which you participate each year.
-For 2022, the general dollar limit is \$20,500.
-The IRS adjusts this limit periodically for increases in the cost-of-living.
-You can contact the Systems Office Human Resources Department for information on limit increases after 2022.
+Federal law limits the amount of the Elective Contributions (both Pre-Tax Contributions and Roth Contributions, added together) you may make to the Plan and to all other 403(b) plans and 401(k) plans in which you participate each year.
+For 2025, the limit is \$23,500.
+The IRS adjusts the Elective Contribution limit periodically for increases in the cost-of-living.
+You can contact the Systems Office Human Resources Department for information on limit increases after 2024.

 15 Years of Service Catch-Up.
-If you have elected to make the maximum Pre-Tax Contributions and/or Roth Contributions under the general dollar limit for a year (\$20,500 for 2022) and you have completed at least 15 years of service with the College, you may elect to make catch-up Pre-Tax Contributions and/or Roth Contributions up to \$3,000 for the year.
-The actual amount of the 15 year of service catch-up available to you depends on your total years of service with the College and the total amount of Pre-Tax Contributions and/or Roth Contributions that you have made to the Plan or any other 403(b) plan sponsored by the College.
+If you have elected to make the maximum Elective Contributions under the general dollar limit stated above for a year, and you have completed at least 15 years of service with the College, you may elect to make catch-up Elective Contributions up to \$3,000 for the year.
+The actual amount of the 15 year of service catch-up available to you depends on your total years of service with the College and the total amount of Elective Contributions that you have made to the Plan or any other 403(b) plan sponsored by the College.
 Additionally, your 15 years of service catch-up contributions are limited to a total of \$15,000 during your lifetime to any 403(b) plan sponsored by the College.
 You can contact the Systems Office Human Resources Department for more information on the 15 years of service catch-up.

 Age 50 Catch-Up.
-If you have elected to make the maximum Pre-Tax Contributions and/or Roth Contributions under both the general dollar limit for a year (\$20,500 for 2022) and the 15 years of service catch-up, if applicable, and you have reached age 50 (or will reach age 50 by the end of the calendar year), you may elect to make a catch-up Pre-Tax Contribution and/or Roth Contribution for the Plan Year up to a specified dollar limit.
-For 2022, the age 50 catch-up limit is \$6,500.
-The IRS adjusts the age 50 catch-up limit periodically for increases in the cost-of-living.
-You can contact the Systems Office Human Resources Department for information on limit increases after 2022.
+If you have elected to make the maximum Elective Contributions under the general dollar limit stated above for a year, and you have reached age 50 (or will reach age 50 by the end of the calendar year), you may elect to make a catch-up Elective Contribution for the Plan Year up to a specified dollar limit.

+For 2025, the regular age 50 catch-up limit is \$7,500.
+However, for the year that you attain age 60, 61, 62, or 63, the age 50 catch-up limit is increased.
+For 2025, the increased age 50 catch-up limit is \$11,250.
+The age 50 catch-up limit will return to the regular age 50 catch-up limit the calendar year that you attain age 64.

+The IRS adjusts the regular and increased age 50 catch-up limits periodically for increases in the cost-of-living.
+You can contact the Systems Office Human Resources Department for information on limit increases after 2025.